pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 and enable the resource driver to retrieve the full ResourceClaim object, should that ever be needed (normally it shouldn't).

-The Plugin SHALL return device name and kind for allocated device[s].
+The Plugin SHALL return fully qualified device name[s].

 The Plugin SHALL ensure that there are json file[s] in CDI format for the allocated resource.
 These files SHALL be used by runtime to